 We’ll be working with Belfast Health & Social Care Trust to bring Horatio’s Garden Northern Ireland to The Spinal Cord Injuries Unit (SCIU) which is located in the Withers Building at Musgrave Park Hospital in Belfast.
 It has a total of 15 beds and serves patients from across the entirety of Northern Ireland, therefore the garden will be a vital sanctuary for people who are facing long stays in hospital far from home.
+The garden will also be there to support people staying in the Amputee Rehabilitation Unit, which has a total of eight beds.

 Each Horatio’s Garden is designed to be a home away from home, offering patients, their loved ones and NHS staff a beautiful haven of calm, where they can enjoy the sights and sounds of nature all year round.
 The garden at the SCIU will be there to help patients, their families and their friends as they adjust to living with life-changing injuries, giving people somewhere to quietly think and reflect, as well as providing people with a stunning natural environment that people can enjoy spending time in together.